ovcharenkoo/WaveProp_in_MATLAB/README.md

 # **SIMPLE FDTD WAVE PROPAGATION IN MATLAB**

-Single-file vectorized implementation of wave propagation in MATLAB.
+Single-file vectorized implementations of wave propagation in MATLAB.
 We solve second-order wave equation in displacement formulation in time domain(FDTD).
-We don't account for derivatives of elastic parameters to keep it siple.
-Medium is surrounded by absorbing sponge boundaries with exponential decay (Cerjan, 1985).
+We don't account for derivatives of elastic parameters to keep it simple.
+Medium is surrounded by simple absorbing sponge boundaries with exponential decay (Cerjan, 1985).

 ![Wavefield examples](docs/assets/snap_all.jpg)